 which is true for every large enough.

 Proof of Theorem 1: Let have and .
 Let be so large that is contained in a hypercube of side where is the neighborhood radius: then there are at most possible images of patterns with support a hypercube of side , where is the number of states.
-As a pattern over a hypercube of side is a juxtaposition of (specifically, layers in each of the possible directions) patterns over hypercubes of side , there are at most possible images of patterns with support a hypercube of side : but the number of such patterns is by construction .
+As a pattern over a hypercube of side is a juxtaposition of (specifically, layers in each of the possible directions) patterns over hypercubes of side , there are at most possible images of patterns with support a hypercube of side : but such images are hypercubic patterns of side , and the total number of the latter is by construction .
 By Lemma 2 with , some such patterns must be orphan.

 Shortly after Moore presented his result, John Myhill proved the converse implication.